-Sometime in 1979, an order is made within the CSSR / Czech secret service (StB) to wire-tap Ivana Trump’s phone calls with her father.
-Their mail was also monitored.
+Sometime in 1979 or possibly earlier, an order is made within the CSSR / Czech secret service (StB) to wire-tap Ivana Trump’s phone calls with her father.
+Their mail is also monitored.

 Czech historian Tomas Vilimek told BILD: “An encrypted document from 1979 states that the phone calls between Ivana and her father were to be wiretapped at least once per year.
 Their mail exchange was monitored.”
 The Communist secret police even observed the Trump children’s visits to their grandfather.
 The informers noted that Ivana Trump spoke Czech with her children when they were in the US and noted who the friends and acquaintances of her family in the CSSR were.